Your website shouldn’t be just a digital version of a brochure advertising your business.

 Customer service channel preference statistics

 Many business owners are still on the fence about whether to add live chat to their website.
 The latest statistics might help sway things in favor of this channel.
-In a recent study, it was found that over 43% of customers prefer using live chat when compared to other customer service channels.
+As recent study shows, over 41% of customers prefer using live chat when compared to other customer service channels.

 1. How many customers prefer real-time customer service?